-MGE has other cost recovery mechanisms.
-Any over-collection of the difference between actual costs incurred and the amount of costs collected from customers is recorded as a reduction of revenue in the period incurred.
+MGE also has other cost recovery mechanisms.
+For example, any over-collection of the difference between actual costs incurred and the amount of costs collected from customers is recorded as a reduction of revenue in the period incurred.

 Sales to the Market